hyosung11/Launch-School/Courses/journal.md

 19:39 Kids went up but I'm still here studying and I love it.
 Okay, do a little more to finish this assignment and then go up to put the kids to bed.

 20:57 Partially through making OO RPS.
 Ready to stop and watch some TV with Sohee.
 Good night.

+## 20220301 화요일

+06:19 In a study session with Alex and I've given him the second problem.
+I didn't start teh timer.

+07:01 After study session with Alex.
+He got stuck on a problem but eventually figured it out.
+I want to continue through OOP.